worldamazing/plan/docs/overview.md

 >
 > *Last major update: [September 20, 2025](#updates)*

-# World Amazing: Overview of the Plan, Framework, and Institution
+# World Amazing: The Plan to Restore Our Collective Spirit
 > This document outlines a plan for everyone.
 For the child with their whole life ahead and the elder who feels life has passed them by.
 For the cynic and the dreamer.
 For the powerful and the powerless.
-It is a framework for a world where truly **no one is left behind.**
+It is a framework for a world where every single being is invited to flourish.
 >
 > *Its purpose is not just to reform our governments or fix our healthcare.
 It is a plan to restore our collective spirit and to build a world of breathtaking beauty, joy, and safety.*
 >